Quantum Sensing with Topological-Paired Bound States: Quantum Sensing Protocol

-with $q = J_-J_+/\rbraket{g^2-J^2_+}$, and we have assumed $|g|<2J|\delta|$ such that the QE’s frequency lies in the middle band gap \cite{OurSM}.
+with $q = J_-J_+/\rbraket{g^2-J^2_+}$, and we have assumed $|g|<2J|\delta|$ such that the QE's frequency lies in the middle band gap (See Appendix A for details).
 In Fig.~\ref{fig:Fig_1} (b), we plot the wavefunction amplitudes of the two BSs and their corresponding energies.
-We see that these two BSs are exponentially localized at the left boundary and have opposite energies, which are the key to our quantum enhanced sensing protocol as described below.
+We see that these two BSs are exponentially localized at the left boundary and have opposite energies, which are the key to our quantum-enhanced sensing protocol as described below.